 Recent ESGs represent each risk factor using increasingly complex financial models which induce costly challenges in the production process.
 This complexity is amplified in a multi-norm framework where insurers are compelled to generate intensely multiple economic scenarios tables using different assumptions.

-This article defines an integrated production process to accelerate ESG tables production in multi standard framework.
+This article defines an integrated production process to accelerate ESG tables production in a multi standard framework.

 It identifies conceivable acceleration methodologies according to the sensitivities to be produced.
 It finally discusses the operational implementation of the acceleration process.